renatoms88/MDLText/examples/libsvm_format/textCorpora/README.md

 # Text collections
 ------------------

-The compressed folder [reported_experiments.tar.gz](reported_experiments.tar.gz) contains all text collections, in LIBSVM format, used in the reported experiments
+The compressed folder [textCorpora.tar.gz](textCorpora.tar.gz) contains all text collections, in LIBSVM format, used in the reported experiments